Yandex Cloud

 • --query: Query in JMESPath format.

-Here is an example of the command that deletes all objects located in the screenshots folder and having filenames starting with 20231002 from sample-bucket:
+Here is an example of the command that deletes all objects with filenames starting with 20231002 from sample-bucket from in the screenshots directory:

 aws s3api list-objects \